Sandy Stap

-Sandra Stap Clifton (born May 1, 1956) is an American former professional tennis player.
+Sandra Stap Clifton is an American former professional tennis coach and player.

-Stap grew up in Deerfield, Illinois and was coached by her father Jake, an ex-baseball player who invented the tennis ball hopper.
+Stap grew up in Deerfield, Illinois, and was coached by her father, Jake, an ex-baseball player who invented the tennis ball hopper.
 Her elder sister, Sue Stap, also played professional tennis.

 An Orange Bowl (16s) winner in 1970, Stap spent the next decade on tour and also played varsity tennis for Trinity University, where she was a three-time All-American.
-She won a gold medal in women's doubles gold at the 1975 Pan American Games in Mexico City, partnering Trinity teammate Stephanie Tolleson.
+She won a gold medal in women's doubles gold at the 1975 Pan American Games in Mexico City, partnering her Trinity teammate Stephanie Tolleson.

-From 1980 to 1989 she served as women's head coach for Northwestern University, which included a span of four successive undefeated Big Ten seasons.
-They had fifth-place finishes in the NCAA Championships in 1986 and 1987.
+From 1980 to 1989, she was the women's head coach for Northwestern University, which included four successive undefeated Big Ten seasons and fifth-place finishes in the NCAA Championships in 1986 and 1987.